xrmx/django-denis/README.rst

 Usage
 -----

-Given a queryset ``django-denis`` finds what the django admin would delete, dumps it and creates a shell script to load the data back with ``loaddata``.
+Given a queryset ``django-denis`` finds what the django admin would delete and recover them from a backup database.

 Here's an example session: